WonderTix/WonderTix/README.md

    ```

 2. Create a `.env` file and copy over the contents from the `.env.dist` (.env example) file.
    1. Set a value for the `AUTH0_CLIENT_ID`.
-Currently, we use the Wondertix Development Single Page Application in the `wtix-dev` tenant for authenticating requests made from locally running instances of Wondertix.
-If you don't have access to `wtix-dev` tenant, ask a team lead for access and/or for the values of the Client ID and Client Secret.
+Currently, we use the Wondertix Development Single Page Application in the `wtix-dev` Auth0 tenant for authenticating requests made from locally running instances of Wondertix.
+If you don't have access to the `wtix-dev` tenant, ask a team lead for access and/or for the values of the Client ID and Client Secret.
    2. Set values for the `PRIVATE_STRIPE_KEY` and `PUBLIC_STRIPE_KEY`.
 For testing, we also send requests from locally running instances of Wondertix to an external Stripe account.
 The Stripe account we use for this is `wtix-dev`.
-Likewise, if you don't already, ask a team lead for access and/or for the values of the `wtix-dev`'s private and public keys.
+Likewise, if you don't already, ask a team lead for access and/or for the values of `wtix-dev`'s private and public keys.
 3. Create mkcert certificates.
    1. Navigate to `<path/to/WonderTix/server>` and `<path/to/WonderTix/client>`.
    2. Run `mkcert -install` to install the local certificate authority.
    3. Run `mkcert localhost` to create a certificate.
 4. Run `docker-compose up -d` (or `docker compose up` to see live container logs in the terminal).
-This starts a locally running instance of Wondertix in docker containers.
+This starts a locally running instance of Wondertix using docker containers.
 5. To test the checkout process with Stripe, make sure you have the [Stripe CLI](https://stripe.com/docs/stripe-cli) installed.
    1. Once the Stripe CLI is installed, run `stripe login` and press enter to open the browser.
    2. In the browser that the Stripe CLI opens, make sure you select `Wondertix Dev` as the account, verify that the code matches that in your terminal, and select `Allow Access`.
 If `Wondertix Dev` does not appear as an option, you will need to ask for access to the account.
 You should only need to login to the account like this once.